 Kaplan University is proud to support all those assigned to Fort Bliss.
-If you are a military member, DoD employed civilian, or military family member we invite you to explore Kaplan University’s online programs or visit us in the Education Office.
+If you are a military member, DoD employed civilian, or military family member, we invite you to explore Kaplan University’s online programs or visit us in the Education Center.

-Kaplan University offers more than 180 programs.
-In addition, we offer special military programs for those stationed on Fort Bliss.
+In addition to the over 180 programs at Kaplan University, we offer special military programs for those stationed on Fort Bliss:

-Kaplan University has awarded credit for various Military Occupational Specialties (MOS) which can greatly reduce the time needed to complete an associate’s degree.
+As many of the required program outcomes may be covered within military training, Kaplan University can award credit for various Military Occupational Specialties (MOS), reducing the time needed to complete an associate’s degree.
 Currently on Fort Bliss, two programs are delivered through a combination of weekly on-base sessions and online instruction: